flyteorg/flyte/rsts/concepts/schedules.rst

 Schedules
 ==========
 Workflows can be run automatically using `schedules <https://docs.flyte.org/projects/cookbook/en/latest/auto/core/scheduled_workflows/lp_schedules.html#scheduling-workflows>`_ associated with launch plans.

+At most, only one launch plan version for a given {Project, Domain, Name} combination can be active, which means, at most, only one schedule can be active for a launch plan.
+This is because only one active schedule can exist across all versions of the launch plan.

+However, a workflow version can have multiple schedules associated with it, given that these schedules exist as versions of different launch plans.

+Creating a new schedule creates a new version of that launch plan too.
+If you wish to change a schedule, you will have to create a new version of that launch plan since a schedule can't be edited.

+# Didn't understand this
+You cannot "edit" a schedule; if you want to change a schedule then you're actually creating a new version of that LP and Admin will do the work to notice you're adding a schedule and search through all the LP versions and set them to "deactivated"
+LP versions with schedules that have been deactivated can still be used manually (ie, click Launch and select that LP version)
+#

 Schedules can define a cron_expression_. or rate_unit_.

-At most, only one launch plan version for a given {Project, Domain, Name} combination can be active, which means at most, only one schedule can be active for a launch plan.
-However, many unique launch plans and corresponding schedules can be defined for the same workflow.

 .. _cron_expression: